thma/WhyHaskellMatters/README.md

 I hope that this article helped to bridge that gap a bit and to better explain [why functional programming](https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf) - and Haskell in particular - matters.

-Using functional programming languages - or applying some of the techniques shown above - will help to create designs that are closer to the problem domain (as intented by domain driven design), more readable (due to their declarative character), allow equational reasoning, are more flexible for future changes or extensions, provide better testability (supporting BDD, TDD and property based testing), will need much less debugging, are better to maintain and, last not least, will be more fun to write.
+Using functional programming languages - or applying some of its techniques - will help to create designs that are closer to the problem domain (as intented by domain driven design), more readable (due to their declarative character), allow equational reasoning, will provide more rigid separation of business logic and side effects, are more flexible for future changes or extensions, provide better testability (supporting BDD, TDD and property based testing), will need much less debugging, are better to maintain and, last not least, will be more fun to write.